SuperTalk Mississippi

 At the end of July, concerned residents had scheduled a meeting with Drax Group, which owns and operates a wood pellet production plant in Gloster, to present a list of demands – including the installation of air quality monitors and abiding by the town’s noise ordinance.
 But as had happened in the month prior, officials from Drax canceled at the last minute due to a “scheduling conflict.”

 Drax originally opened shop in Mississippi in 2016, leading a long list of European companies who have chosen the southeastern U.S. to produce wood pellets made from trees.
-According to those in the industry, wood pellets are an eco-friendlier alternative to burning coal, but environmental activists have contended that burning wood pellets are worse than fossil fuels, releasing 65 percent more CO2 than coal.
+According to those in the industry, wood pellets are an eco-friendlier alternative to burning coal, but environmental activists have contended that burning wood pellets is worse than fossil fuels, releasing 65 percent more CO2 than coal.

 In the seven years since Drax inserted itself into the small Mississippi community, residents have repeatedly voiced concerns with what they say is a negative impact on the air quality and the overall health of those who live in the community.
 As reported by NBC News, residents have also blamed the company for not hiring locals after promising to do so when initial construction plans were announced in 2013.